MicroStrategy/embedding-sdk-docs/docs/add-functionality/filters.md

 - **Apply filters during execution**

   You can pass filters as properties when an embedded dossier is being executed.
-You use the `dossier.create(props)` method in the Embedding SDK and define the filters to apply using the [filters](./set-properties) property.
-Currently, only attribute selection filters and attribute search filters are supported; attribute slider, calendar, and metric filters are not supported in this release.
+You use the `dossier.create(props)` method in the Embedding SDK and define the filters to apply using the [filters](./methods-and-properties#filters) property.

 - **Apply and retrieve filters after execution**